Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

 Do you need to block them?

-You certainly can block these stars, but I didn’t.
-The picot stitch added to each treble crochet gives a good crisp point.
+You certainly can block them, but I didn’t.
+The picot stitch added to each treble crochet gives a good crisp point without blocking.

 Save the simple crochet star pattern on Pinterest